aws-samples/lambda-refarch-fileprocessing/README.md

 - **NotificationQueuePolicy** - A SQS queue policy that allows the **NotificationTopic** to publish events to the **ConversionQueue** and **SentimentQueue**.

+- **ApplyS3NotificationLambdaFunction** - A Lambda function that adds a S3 bucket notification when objects are created in the **InputBucket**.
+The function is called by **ApplyInputBucketTrigger**.

+- **ApplyInputBucketTrigger** - A CloudFormation Custom Resource that invokes the **ApplyS3NotificationLambdaFunction** when a CloudFormation stack is created.

 - **ConversionSubscription** - A SNS subscription that allows the **ConversionQueue** to receive messages from **NotificationTopic**.

 - **ConversionQueue** - A SQS queue that is used to store events for conversion from Markdown to HTML.